djjolicoeur/datamaps/README.md

 ## Isn't this like [Datascript](https://github.com/tonsky/datascript)?

 Kind of, but not really.
-Datascript allows you to create a true database in memory, wheras the goal of datamaps is to allow for the ad-hoc generation of fact lists from arbitrary maps to allow for easy querying of structured data.
+Datascript allows you to create a true database in memory, whereas the goal of datamaps is to allow for the ad-hoc generation of fact lists from arbitrary maps to allow for easy querying of structured data.
 If you are looking for a way to store data for use later in program execution, Datascript is the way to go.
 If you are only looking only to